The Challenge: Finding Digital Gold in Cooking Content

 By late 2019, our two in-house chefs had proven the value of the experience, but at only one session a week, we wouldn’t generate the growth we needed.
 I developed a content creator strategy and worked with the growth leader to execute the plan.
 We established a follower threshold of 50k-80k followers, targeting creators with strong followings who weren’t realizing significant monetary value from content.
 We also set an engagement threshold of 4% average engagement across their posts—large enough for reach, small enough to need additional revenue.

-We did minimal marketing from our side, relying mainly on email and Instagram promotions.
+The content creators did the marjority of session marketing which Abbi augmented relying mainly on email and Instagram promotions.
 The platform enabled direct monetization of content, with content creators setting their own prices.
-My initial plan was to fly creators to our studio and host them from our location, then I would help them setup and stream from their own locations.
-This would provide them the best possible situation for their first experience and then support them in their homes.
+My initial plan was to fly creators to our studio and host them from our location for their first session, then I would help them setup and stream from their own locations.
+This would provide them the best possible situation for their first experience and then support them virtually for future sessions.

 Nine creators agreed to our pilot.
 I personally ran their first sessions, troubleshooting equipment and moderating their streams.
 Seven of the 10 creators sold out their sessions within the first 24hrs of posting.
 These results convinced me we had found our growth engine.